An easy, practical guide to getting your accounts on track!

 — Store digital copies of receipts so you won’t have to dig through paper piles.

-— first reconcile the previous month to avoid layover confusion; if doing back periods, then go on chronological order.
+— First reconcile the previous month to avoid layover confusion; if doing back periods, then go on chronological order.

 A simple monthly routine

-Designate a dedicated block of time monthly for reconciling: gather documents, follow the five steps, and add to your bank account reconciliation checklist.
+Designate a dedicated block of time monthly for reconciling: Gather documents, follow the five steps, and add to your bank account reconciliation checklist.
 Even just a 30-ish minute regular review helps avoid surprises and keep your financial records in good shape.

 Conclusion